Contributing

 cargo 1.69.0 (6e9a83356 2023-04-12)

-Currently, iceberg-rust uses docker to set up environment for integration tests.
+Currently, iceberg-rust uses Docker to set up environment for integration tests.
+Podman is also supported.

 For macos users, you can install OrbStack as a docker alternative.